 Great white shark

 Demonised and unfairly targeted for years, populations of Great White Sharks had declined significantly before protection came into place in 1997.
 This threatened species was the first shark we nominated under Australia’s environment laws and is considered vulnerable to extinction, however it is still targeted in shark culling programs in Australia.

 Sawfish are arguably the most imperilled fish in the sea.
 Threatened with habitat destruction and caught as bycatch, 3 of the 5 species of sawfish in Australia have been protected since 2009.
 One of the remaining unprotected species, the Narrow Sawfish is currently under consideration for protection.

 Issues facing sharks

-Learn more about the issues facing sharks in Australia and how you can help become a conservation champion for their protection.
+Learn more about threatened species of sharks in Australia and how you can protect them by becoming a shark conservation champion.

 Will you help?

 Please join us as a Shark Champion.
 You can support the conservation of sharks by signing one of our petitions or donating financially.Be a Champion